mahadkhanleghari/quant_trading_notebooks/docs/cross_asset_alpha_engine/results_analysis.md

 ## Executive Summary

+**IMPORTANT: All empirical analysis in this project is conducted at daily frequency using daily OHLCV bars from Polygon.io.
+No intraday, tick, or order-book data is used in the current experiment.**

 This notebook presents a comprehensive end-to-end analysis of the Cross-Asset Alpha Engine, a quantitative trading system designed to generate alpha through regime-aware feature engineering and machine learning techniques.
-The system integrates multiple asset classes, employs Hidden Markov Models for regime detection, and utilizes advanced feature engineering to capture cross-asset relationships and market microstructure signals.
+The system integrates multiple asset classes, uses quantile-based regime detection, and utilizes advanced feature engineering to capture cross-asset relationships and daily microstructure-inspired patterns computed from daily OHLCV bars.

 ## Table of Contents